-Will ACOs Raise (Or Lower) Liability Risks For Physicians?
+Will ACOs Raise (or Lower) Liability Risks for Physicians?

-By Julian D. "Bo" Bobbitt Jr.
+By Julian D. ("Bo") Bobbitt, Jr., JD

-There is significant potential for accountable care organizations to improve both the quality and efficiency of health care delivery for patient populations.
+s readers of this newsletter know, there is significant potential for accountable care organizations to improve both the quality and efficiency of health care delivery for patient populations.
 The clinical and economic incentives are aligned for all stakeholders to promote higher patient satisfaction, population health, individual health, and waste reduction.
-However, for an ACO to be successful, physicians in ACOs must practice in a new way, be financially and clinically interdependent with other providers across the continuum of care, adhere to practice guidelines, be "patient-centric," and access broad new bodies of electronic health care data.
+However, for an ACO to be successful, physicians in ACOs must practice in a new way, be financially and clinically interdependent with other providers across the continuum of care, adhere to practice guidelines, be "patient-centric." and access broad new bodies of electronic health care data.

 As theories of legal duties associated with these changes emerge, thoughtful opinions differ as to whether the net impact will be for heightened liability exposure for physicians or reduced liability risk.
 This article explores the emerging theories and suggests strategies which ACOs and their physicians should follow to mitigate these risks.
-The article focuses primarily on the emerging professional malpractice liability risks facing physicians, and briefly touches on the other more settled and predictable areas of potential liability, but which still require compliance vigilance.
+We will focus primarily on the emerging professional malpractice liability risks facing physicians, but then touch briefly on the other more settled and predictable areas of potential liability, but which still require compliance vigilance.

-Yes, it is a legal minefield, but while creative theories of liability will surely be raised in our litigious society, at the end of the day, physicians providing better care, better patient engagement, and utilizing available tools and clinical knowledge through ACOs should feel confident that
+Yes, it is a legal minefield, but while creative theories of liability will surely be raised in our litigious society, at the end of the day, we conclude that physicians providing better care, better patient engagement, and utilizing available tools and clinical knowledge through ACOs should feel confident that they will navigate that minefield successfully.
+In fact, since maloccurrences stand to be reduced by following best practices and by better accessing patient information, liability exposure may well be less for physicians within ACOs relative to those without.
+For those mindful of the new areas of potential exposure and who adopt practical mitigation strategies, the outlook should be even brighter.